 To identify the advantage that a particular capability would bring to your organization, you can perform a VRIO analysis to determine four relevant properties of the capability:

-- Valuable: seizing opportunities and fending off threats.
+- Valuable: able to tackle opportunities and threats.

 - Rare: scarce and difficult to obtain.